ChevronETC/Examples/README.md

 <br>
 * Downstream notebooks may depend on artifacts created in previous notebooks.
 For example the Marmousi dataset is downloaded and processed in the series `20_marmousi_model_setup`, and used in subsequent notebooks.
 <br>
 * Some notebooks may require reasonable HPC resources to run.
-For example the FWI and RTM examples can run for more than one hour, depending on what hardware you execute on.
+For example the FWI and RTM examples can run for more than one hour, depending on what hardware you execute them on.

 ## Brief description of notebook series